calroc/Thun/docs/Correcet_Programming.rst

     a: 1   b: 3   Cin: 0   Cout: 0

-You can see that at the sixteenth step the “Cout” carry bit is true and the count cycles back to zero.
+You can see that at the sixteenth step the "Cout" carry bit is true and the count cycles back to zero.

 .. code:: ipython2